indeliblelabs/indelible.github.io/index.md

       excerpt: Here are some things you need to know before getting started.
       cta: Read more
       url: '/pages/introduction'
-    - title: Create a Collection
+    - title: Creating a Collection
       excerpt: Creating a collection is simple, once you are connected and get presented with the initial screen.
       cta: Read more
       url: '/pages/create-a-collection'